ajfisher/interchange-arduino/README.md

 ```

 This will now add a folder called `interchange-arduino` to your `src/libs`
-folder which you can now use in your build process.
+folder which you can now use as a source in your build process.

 ## Usage